sbarthelemy/collada-dom/Readme.txt

 S           Move camera away from the focus point, zoom out A           Move camera and focus point to the left
-D           Move camera and focus point to the right Space       Move camera and focus point up
+D           Move camera and focus point to the right Space       Move camera and focus point to the up
-X           Move camera and focus point down
+X           Move camera and focus point to the down
 F           Change triangle/quad culling setting; rotate between frontface-culling/no-culling/backface-culling

 Mouse: